SAP/fundamental-react/README.md

-# Fundamental-react - React components for [Fundamental UI](https://github.com/SAP/fundamental)
+# Fundamental-react - React.JS components for [Fundamental UI](https://github.com/SAP/fundamental)

 ## Description

-Fundamental-react is a set of React components implmentation of Fundamental UI library.
+Fundamental-react is a set of React components implementation of Fundamental UI library.

 This project is bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).